akka/akka/akka-docs/rst/java/testing.rst

-When the actors under test are supposed to send various messages to different destinations, it may be difficult distinguishing the message streams arriving at the :obj:`testActor` when using the :class:`JavaTestKit` as shown until now.
+When the actors under test are supposed to send various messages to different destinations, it may be difficult distinguishing the message streams arriving at the :obj:`testActor` when using the :class:`TestKit` as shown until now.
 Another approach is to use it for creation of simple probe actors to be inserted in the message flows.
 The functionality is best explained using a small example: